-Sleep naked in your summer bag on a chilly night,” one friend advised.
-“Bathe in a bathtub of ice,” urged another.
-“Smoke cigarettes,” recommended a third.
-Everyone had advice on how I should toughen up in the weeks before a winter expedition to Siberia’s Lake Baikal.
+Sleep naked in your summer bag on a chilly night," one friend advised.
+"Bathe in a bathtub of ice," urged another.
+"Smoke cigarettes," recommended a third.
+Everyone had advice on how I should toughen up in the weeks before a winter expedition to Siberia's Lake Baikal.
 But none of these schemes worked.
-I went numb in the ice bath and coughed through two packs of smokes, and still slept cold in Siberia (that’s me in training in the photo).
+I went numb in the ice bath and coughed through two packs of smokes, and still slept cold in Siberia.

 When I returned, I researched ways to stay warm on my next expedition.
 I talked to a slew of cold-weather experts, focusing on methods for building my body's resistance to low temperatures.
 Some suggested Zenlike techniques, while others offered more nuts-and-bolts advice.
 Here are a few tricks to try before your next winter outing.

-Your first step toward warmer days in the frigid backcountry is to minimize your fear of the cold, says Gordon Giesbrecht, Ph.D., a professor of thermal physiology at the University of Manitoba.
-“If you’re worried about being cold, then naturally you’ll be cold,” he says.
+Your first step toward warmer days in the frigid backcountry is to minimize your fear of the cold, says Gordon Giesbrecht, Ph.D., who operates the Laboratory for Exercise and Environmental Medicine at the University of Manitoba.
+"If you're worried about being cold, then naturally you'll be cold," he says.
 Starting a few weeks before your trip, tell yourself several times a day how strong and confident you are about enduring frigid temperatures.
 Sounds corny, but some famous explorers swear by this technique.

 Dr. Giesbrecht agrees.
 "Purposely make yourself cold.
 The more [safe] cold exposure the better."
 Instead of driving around in a heated car, turn off the blowers.
 Or, walk to the corner store with one less layer than you're used to wearing.
 Why this works: When you hike in the cold, your body restricts blood flow to your hands and feet.
 By training yourself to endure cold weather around town, you're teaching your body to keep blood flowing to your extremities.
 You'll feel changes in your circulation patterns in a matter of weeks.